Dip Kapoor

 Dip received his PhD from the Faculty of Education at the U of A and subsequently took up a tenure track position at McGill University in Montreal before returning to the U of A as a professor in International Education in 2006.
 He is a voluntary Research Associate and Honorary Board member (since 2006) of the Center for Research and Development Solidarity (CRDS), an Adivasi (original dweller) and Dalit (“downtrodden” out-castes) small/landless peasant and forest-dweller popular research organization in Orissa, India and was President and founding member (1995-2017) of a voluntary social action organization that has worked with land, forest and food sovereignty struggles/movements in India. https://www.farmlandgrab.org/30716,

-Against Colonization & Rural Dispossession: Local Resistance in South & East Asia, the Pacific and Africa (Kapoor, D., Ed., 2017, London & NY:Zed) and Research, Political Engagement & Dispossession: Indigenous, Peasant and Urban Poor Activisms in the Americas and Asia (Kapoor, D., & Jordan, S., Eds., 2019, London & NY:Zed) are recent contributions to the literature on neo/colonial racial capital, development dispossession, resistance and learning in social action in contexts of Indigenous, small peasant and migrant worker struggles in the neo/colonies.
+Contesting Colonial Capitalism in the Americas, Africa and Asia: Indigenous, Peasant and Migrant Worker Struggles (Kapoor, D., Ed., 2025), Research, Political Engagement & Dispossession: Indigenous, Peasant and Urban Poor Activisms in the Americas and Asia (Kapoor, D., & Jordan, S., Eds., 2019, London & NY:Zed) and Against Colonization & Rural Dispossession: Local Resistance in South & East Asia, the Pacific and Africa (Kapoor, D., Ed., 2017, London & NY:Zed) are recent contributions to the literature on neo/colonial racial capital, development dispossession, resistance and learning in social action in contexts of Indigenous, small peasant and migrant worker struggles in the neo/colonies.

-Against Colonization & Rural Dispossession: Local Resistance in South & East Asia, the Pacific and Africa (Kapoor, D., ed., 2017)
+Against Colonization & Rural Dispossession: Local Resistance in South & East Asia, the Pacific and Africa (Kapoor, D., Ed., 2017)

 Selected by the Bretton Woods Project [Critical Voices on the World Bank and IMF] in their top 10 recommended book/resource list for 2017: resource on https://www.brettonwoodsproject.org/2018/01/recommended-resources-world-bank-imf-2017/

 'An indispensable contribution to a non-Eurocentric world-view.
 Richly documenting the genocidal and ecocidal history of (neo)colonialism, and even more importantly the fightback, this book reveals a new social order emerging at the cutting edge of struggle.'
-Robert Biel, author of The Entropy of Capitalism, School of Oriental and African Studies & Birkbeck College
+Robert Biel, author of The Entropy of Capitalism, School of Oriental and African Studies & Birkbeck College, UK

 Research